Mikao Usui

-Mikao Usui (臼井甕男, 15 August 1865 – 9 March 1926, commonly Usui Mikao in Japanese) was the father of a form of spiritual practice known as Reiki, used as an alternative therapy for the treatment of physical, emotional, and mental diseases.
+Mikao Usui (臼井甕男, 15 August 1865 – 9 March 1926, commonly Usui Mikao in Japanese) was the father of a form of energy medicine and spiritual practice known as Reiki, used as an alternative therapy for the treatment of physical, emotional, and mental diseases.
 According to the inscription on his memorial stone, Usui taught Reiki to over 2,000 people during his lifetime.
 Eleven of these students continued their training to reach the Shinpiden level, a level equivalent to the Western third degree, or Master level.

 Early life, family and education

 Usui was born on 15 August 1865 in the village of Taniai (now called Miyama cho) in the Yamagata district of the Gifu Prefecture, Japan, which is now located near present-day Nagoya.
 Usui's father's common name was Uzaemon, and his mother was from the Kawai family.
 His brothers, Sanya and Kuniji, became a doctor and a policeman, respectively.
 He also had an older sister called Tsuru.
 Usui's ancestors were the once influential Chiba clan and were Hatamoto samurai.
 According to the inscription on his memorial, Tsunetane Chiba, a military commander during the end of the Heian period and the start of the Kamakura period (1180–1230), was one of Usui's ancestors.
 In 1551, Toshitane Chiba conquered the city Usui and thereafter all family members acquired that name.
 Usui was raised as a samurai from childhood, specifically in the martial arts techniques of aiki (合氣術).

-Although there are many stories extant in the United States that Mikao Usui earned a doctorate of theology at the theological seminary of the University of Chicago, it is evident from further research that he never attended, let alone received any degree from the University of Chicago.
+Although there are many stories extant in the United States that Mikao Usui earned a doctorate of theology at the theological seminary of the University of Chicago, it is evident from further research that he never attended, let alone received any degree from the University of Chicago under that name.